ramonvoges/Vimfest2017/talk.md

 author: Ramon Voges
 ---

-First of all, I would like to thank Matthias for accepting my proposal and giving me the possibility to talk to all of you today!
+First of all, I would like to thank Matthias and the organisation team for giving me the possibility to talk to all of you today!

 My name is Ramon Voges.
 I am not a developer or computer scientist, but a historian by profession, teaching Early Modern History at Paderborn University.
 And this is the first time I take part in a hackathon.
-With my talk I hope I can show that, although it is, as far as a I know, quite unusual for scholars of the humanities to attend a hackathon, this does not need to be so.
+With my talk I hope I can show in the next 15 min or so that, although it is, as far as a I know, quite unusual for scholars of the humanities to attend a hackathon, this does not need to be so.

 In order to explain why a historian of the Early Modern Times considers himself a great fan of Vim and Neovim, I will start with a short survey of how I ended up with that awesome piece of software.
 In a next step, I will describe some of Neovim's features I find most useful.
 After that I will give a concise overview of plug-ins I rely on during my day to day work.
-Finally, I will end with a short conclusion why advocates of the humanities should use Vim and Neovim as well.
+Finally, I will end with a short conclusion why advocates of the humanities should use Vim or Neovim as well.

 # My Journey to Vim